Kabul River: In Sanskrit and Avestan

+The word Kubhā which is the ancient name of the river is both a Sanskrit and Avestan word.
+The word later changed to Kābul.

 Al-Biruni

-Al-Biruni also called it "the River of Ghorwand".
+Al-Biruni, a Persian polymath, also called it "the River of Ghorwand".

 The Kabul River later gave its name to the region and to the settlement of Kabul.

 Institution Leadership

 Kabul River Basin (KRB) is a government authority under the Ministry of Energy and Water (MEW) of the Government of the Islamic Republic of Afghanistan (GoIRA).
 Based on the Water Law it was created.
 The recent Director General of this major water institution was Jalal Naser Faqiryar, who brought positive changes, contributed a lot to the transparency, basin development, and applicable policies, especially river basin management which had positive impacts and results.